NuScale Power: Comparisons

 NuScale is expected to be the first US SMR to market because it is similar to the systems used in conventional power plants.
 The company estimates a twelve-unit NuScale plant would cost $4,200 (an earlier estimate was $5,000) per kilowatt.
 In comparison, the Energy Information Administration in 2013 estimated overnight costs to be $4,700 per kilowatt for conventional nuclear power, $4,600 for a carbon sequestration coal plant and $931 at a gas-fired plant or in excess of $1,800 for a gas-fired plant with carbon sequestration (all 2011 dollars).
 David Mohre, executive director of NRECA's Energy and Power Division, said SMRs like NuScale's are ideal for rural towns that need small power plants.

 NuScale power plants are expected to take less time, materials and space to construct than other power sources and can be expanded incrementally to meet growing power needs.
 With the steam generators internal to the movable steel reactor assembly, the SMR does not have a large concrete secondary containment building as used in large PWRs.
 There is a single control room for up to 12 reactors.
 One disadvantage of the design is that the reactors lie in a large pool of water, for emergency cooling, and this pool requires much more reinforced concrete per MWe produced than a conventional nuclear reactor building, adding considerably to cost.

 New Scientist reported peer‑reviewed analysis from Stanford University that assessed nuclear waste production from SMR reactors and concluded that "SMR performed worse on nearly all of our metrics compared to standard commercial reactors".
 The results of the study were rejected by NuScale as based on outdated information.

-Potential SMR competitors include Babcock & Wilcox, GE Hitachi Nuclear Energy, Gen4 Energy, Holtec International, Intellectual Ventures, OPEN100, Westinghouse Electric Company, Terrestrial Energy, and X-energy.

 Safety concerns

 In March 2020, a panel of independent experts from the NRC's Advisory Committee on Reactor Safeguards (ACRS) claimed to find reactor design flaws.
 The main issue was that in the event of an emergency shutdown condensed steam returning to the reactor vessel would be low in boron and might not absorb enough neutrons.
 NuScale modified its design to ensure that more boron would spread to the returning water.
 ACRS was concerned that operators could accidentally add deboronated water to the core.
 The panel found other problems: the steam generator could be prone to damaging vibrations.
-However, on 29 July ACRS recommended that the safety evaluation report be issued and the reactor be certified.
+However, on July 29 ACRS recommended that the safety evaluation report be issued and the reactor be certified.